 The more you know about your characters, the easier it will be to write them.
 Nothing new here, but it bears repeating.
 Create a character sketch.
 Preferably do one of these for every character in your story, but at the very least you must outline your main characters.
 This includes your protagonist and antagonist.
 I’ve found in my work that I often neglect the antagonist, then I struggle as I write to pin down their motivation and goals.
 So don’t let the “bad guy” go unformed or you’ll find yourself unable to generate the level of tension a story needs to propel itself forward.

 - Other Notes:

 Pretty simple, right?
-But thinking about the simple things helps us get to know our characters.
+But thinking about simple things helps us get to know our characters.
 I’ll add that I really like to include some specific details under the “Other Notes” section, which some might find justify their own category.
-If you think you need to add something specifically, do it.
+If you think you need to add something specific, do it.
 For example, if you’re writing a fantasy novel, you might have characters that perform magic.
 That might be a category to define for each character.
 Or you’ve got a story that takes place in the military you might need a category for rank.

 The point is that you should modify your character design sheet to fit your characters and story.
 I know there are many of these pre-made templates on the web too, and using one of those might simplify matters for you.
 Do what’s right for you and your story.

 One thing I will warn away from: don’t overdo it.
 I’ve seen character templates with upwards of forty questions.
 While that might work for some, that level of detail is draining.
 You want to be excited to write these characters.
 It shouldn’t feel like work to build out these characters, and laboring through a long list of questions is getting awfully close to work in my opinion.